 - Local (or not!)

 Jennifer Bourn at Bourn Creative has written some great articles on profiling your ideal client.
-If you don’t know who your ideal client is, spend some time working through her suggested exercises and figure it out.
+Michael Port’s Book Yourself Solid is also a great read for how to identify your ideal client.
+If you don’t know who your ideal client is, spend some time working through it – it’ll be time very well spent.

 Define Your Ideal Project